Tourism in Norway

 As of 2019, Norway ranks 22nd in the World Economic Forum's Travel and Tourism Competitiveness Report.
-Tourism in Norway contributed to 4.2% of the gross domestic product as reported in 2018.
+Tourism in Norway contributed 4.2% of the gross domestic product as reported in 2018.
 Every seven in a hundred people throughout the country work in the tourism industry.
 Tourism is seasonal in Norway, with more than half of total tourists visiting between the months of May and August.

 Attractions

 The main attractions of Norway are the varied landscapes that extend across the Arctic Circle.
 It is famous for its fjord-indented coastline and its mountains, ski resorts, lakes and woods.
-Popular tourist destinations in Norway include Oslo, Ålesund, Bergen, Stavanger, Trondheim and Tromsø.
+Popular tourist destinations in Norway include Oslo, Ålesund, Bergen, Stavanger, Trondheim, Kristiansand, Arendal, Tromsø, Fredrikstad and Tønsberg.
 Much of the nature of Norway remains unspoiled, and thus attracts numerous hikers and skiers.
+Pulpit Rock and Trolltunga are among the most popular selfie locations in the mountains.
 The fjords, mountains and waterfalls in Western and Northern Norway attract several hundred thousand foreign tourists each year.
-In the cities, cultural idiosyncrasies such as the Holmenkollen ski jump attract many visitors, as well as science abilities and cultural learnings and things such as Bryggen in Bergen and the Vigeland Sculpture Park in Oslo, and they do not know about it.
+In the cities, sights such as the Holmenkollen ski jump in Oslo and Saga Oseberg in Tønsberg attract many visitors, as do the Hanseatic Bryggen area in Bergen, the Vigeland Sculpture Park in Oslo, The Nidaros Cathedral in Trondheim, Fredrikstad Fortress (Gamlebyen) in Fredrikstad, the ruin park of Tønsberg Fortress in Tønsberg and numerous others.

 The culture of Norway evolved as a result of its sparse population, harsh climate, and relative isolation from the rest of Europe.
 It is therefore distinct from other countries in Europe in that it has fewer opulent palaces and castles, smaller agricultural areas, and longer travel distances.
 Regionally distinct architecture, crafts, and art are presented in the various folk museums, typically based on an ethnological perspective.
 Norsk Folkemuseum at Bygdøy in Oslo is the largest of these.

 Weather

-Norway is often associated with weather similar to Alaska or Siberia, primarily because the country runs along the same latitude as them.
-In reality, while it is often cold in Norway, the weather is often milder than expected, due to the Gulf Stream and warm air currents.
-The winters are typically bitterly cold with the accompaniment of snow and summers are mild with little to no humidity.
+Norway is often associated with weather similar to Alaska or Siberia, primarily because the country shares the same latitude as them.
+In reality, while it is often cold in Norway, the weather is often milder than might be expected, due to the Gulf Stream and warm air currents.
+Away from the coast, winters are colder, with more snow, and summers are mild with little to no humidity.